Important Cognitive Biases

 Messrs Brad M. Barber and Terrance Odean showed via their research that the Overconfidence bias is the result or combination of the following:

-- Self Attribution Bias: Our tendency to take credit for our success and blame others if we fail.
+- Self Attribution Bias: our tendency to take credit for our success and blame others if we fail.
+Admitting our ignorance undermines our self-esteem.

 Researchers picked the names of stocks at random from the stock quotes.
 The volunteers to the experiment had a choice.
 Either they